ndimatteo/HULL/README.md

   - product creation - `[your-domain]/api/shopify/product-update`
   - product update - `[your-domain]/api/shopify/product-update`
   - product deletion - `[your-domain]/api/shopify/product-delete`
 > ⚠️ **Note** <br />You have to use a real domain name (no localhost).
 Be sure to use your Vercel project URL during development, and then switch to the production domain once live.
-You won't know your Vercel project domain until you deploy in a later step, just enter in what you think it will be for now!
+You may not know your Vercel project URL until you deploy, feel free to enter something temporary, but make sure to update this once deployed!

 ### 4) NextJS
 1. `npm install` in the project root folder on local